raul23/energy/books.rst

   * You can borrow it from `archive.org <https://archive.org/details/refrigeratoruniv0000gold>`_
   * "A nontechnical introduction, good on historical and interpretive matters."
 [RefrigeratorUniv_Wikipedia]_

+* Hanlon, R. T. (2020). *Block by block: the historical and theoretical foundations of thermodynamics*.
+Oxford University Press.

+  * "This book is not a textbook.
+I intentionally chose not to delve into the use of equations to solve problems; this is covered very well and very extensively in many high-quality textbooks."
+[BlockByBlock]

 Undergraduate texts
 -------------------
 * Lee, J. C. (2002). *Thermal physics: entropy and free energies* (2nd ed.).
 World Scientific.